 A Haida myth on a destructor creator crow perfectly fits our alchemical symbol of destruction and creation per antonomasia: the black crow.

 Haida people were American northwest coastal autochthonous ( queen Charlotte islands).
-They, like other northwest coastal people, believed that they were surrounded by supernatural beings interfering with the natural world.
+Like other northwest coastal people, they believed they were surrounded by supernatural beings interfering with the natural world.
 Their customs, beliefs, and history were passed down orally through stories, songs, and dances.

-The last ones were celebrations in which costumed dancers were creating an illusion of death or of direct contact with supernatural powers.
-In the pictures below we can actually see a crow, or raven, performer (1).
+The last were celebrations in which costumed dancers created an illusion of death or direct contact with supernatural powers.
+In the pictures below, we can see a crow, or raven, performer (1).